prabhusengal/add-labels-to-issue/README.md

 # add-labels-to-issue
-An action to add labels to an issue or PR.
+An action to add labels to issue or PR.